breatheco-de/python-flask-api-tutorial/.learn/exercises/07-post_todo/README.md

 DELETE /todos
 ```

 In order to build the `POST /todos` endpoint, we have to do something similar to what we did in the first endpoint with our GET method.
-Remember that each endpoint in a Flask API is represented by a function ( def my_function(): ) and a decorator ( @app.route() ) like this:
+Remember that each endpoint in a Flask API is represented by decorator `@app.route()` and a function `def my_function():` like this:

 ```python
 @app.route('/myroute', methods=['GET'])